 Together, the supply and the demand sides meet at the neutral environment of the digital advertising ecosystem supported and facilitated by such ad tech software as an open advertising marketplace.
 This platform creates ad tech space that is designed to enhance the communication between sides and make media-trading as beneficial as possible for both of them.
 Adtech is also responsible for many of the operations related to data collection and processing.
 All this to ensure swift and precise ad delivery to the user who receives a digital ad.

-The connection between media buyers and digital media owners is facilitated by many entities, so at the first glance, the system might seem too complicated.
-It all, however, gets much more clear once we explore these elements of the ad technology landscape one-by-one:
+The connection between media buyers and digital media owners is facilitated by many entities, so at first glance, the system might seem too complicated.
+It all, however, gets much more clear once we explore these elements of the ad technology landscape one by one:

-Ad exchange is a platform that matches the supply and the demand side and facilitates the transactions between them.
+An ad exchange is a platform that matches the supply and demand side and facilitates the transactions between them.
 These usually include advertisers and marketers, brands, ad agencies, ad networks, and the DSPs for the demand side, as well as publishers, resellers, and the SSPs for the supply side.
-With the help of this platform, publishers can ensure their remnant inventory is sold for the best price, while the advertisers can enjoy the possibility to launch highly targeted campaigns.
+With the help of this platform, publishers can ensure their remnant inventory is sold for the best price, while the advertisers can enjoy the possibility of launching highly targeted campaigns.

 Content Delivery Network is a platform that hosts ad creatives and helps to ensure a smooth user experience by reducing page load time.
 This solution is even more important for video advertising, as it involves delivering huge files that can slow down the whole process.